vlad-io/DLMDS-EDE02-CODE/readme.md

 The docker image that retrieves a dataset from Kaggle.
 It can be used independently from the docker-compose, if a 'data-in' volume is provided in the `docker run` command

-The `./injestor` folder that contains:
+The `./injestor` folder contains:

 a.
 Dockerfile with:

    - python base image

-    - installation additional kaggle library that is needed to retrieve the dataset
+   - installation of the additional kaggle library that is needed to retrieve the dataset

 b. crontab file